 DIY Halloween Decorations

 This glittered BOO sign is a fun touch for the front door.
+It’s sweet and simple, and oh so easy to put together.

 DIY Halloween Banner from Shaken Together just needs to be printed and tied together.
 The hard part has already been done for you.
 I love the vintage feel.